sib-swiss/sparql-examples/README.md

 ./convertToOneTurtle.sh -p uniprot
 ```

-An other option is to build the inbuild converter and use that.
+Another option is to build the converter and use that.

 ```bash
 mvn package